mhmxs/calico-route-reflector-operator/README.md

  * `ROUTE_REFLECTOR_RATIO` Node / route reflector pod ratio, default `0.005` (`1000 * 0.005 = 5`)
  * `ROUTE_REFLECTOR_NODE_LABEL` Node label of the route reflector nodes, default `calico-route-reflector=`
  * `ROUTE_REFLECTOR_ZONE_LABEL` Node label of the zone, default ``

 During the `api/core/v1/Node` reconcile phases it calculates the right number of route refloctor nodes per zone.
-It by multiply the number of nodes with the given ratio and updates the route reflector replicas to the expected number.
+It supports linear scaling only and it multiplies the number of nodes with the given ratio and than updates the route reflector replicas to the expected number.

 ## Usage

 This is a standard Kubebuilder opertor so building and deploying process is similar as a (stock Kubebuilder project)[https://book.kubebuilder.io/cronjob-tutorial/running.html].

 Use official image:
-`make install deploy`
+`kustomize build config/crd | kubectl apply -f -`
+`kustomize build config/default | kubectl apply -f -`

 Build your own image:
 `IMG_REPO=[IMG_REPO] IMG_NAME=[IMG_NAME] IMG_VERSION=[IMG_VERSION] make test docker-push install deploy`